Gustavus Adolphus College

-A building vacated upon the completion of BWBR-designed Beck Academic Hall, Anderson Hall had served many uses since its creation in 1947.
+A building vacated upon the completion of BWBR-designed Beck Academic Hall, Arthur H. Anderson Hall had served many uses since its creation in 1947.
 Seeking to revitalize the facility that had originally served as a library, Gustavus Adolphus College partnered with BWBR to transform the building into the new home for the Education Department’s K-12 teaching program, as well as new classrooms, multi-purpose student spaces, the Academic Success Center, and a multifaith worship space.

 A study in restoration and adaptive reuse, the renovation demolished Anderson Hall’s interior while carefully maintaining the stone exterior — an effort that modernizes the interior community and respects the surrounding campus aesthetic.
 Inside, existing library stacks were removed in order to create an airy multi-story, multi-purpose atrium.
 The new atrium promotes collaboration by nesting five breakout study niches within the landings on the open staircases.
 Each niche is designed to offer a peaceful, smaller working area while simultaneously connecting students to the larger learning environment.